hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 ### {% newthought 'Relocating to Germany' %}

 When moving to a new country for employment, two things that can stress you out are **Visa and Accommodation**.
 Luckily for me, the good folks at trivago had those sorted out.
-The HR and Office Management team were extremely helpful with the visa process and had a flat prepared for me to stay pending when I get my place with the added advantage that I didn’t have to pay a dime.{% sidenote 'pay-for-flat' 'I think this changed a year after I joined and you had to pay a penny and could only stay there for up to three months.' %}
+The HR and Office Management team were extremely helpful with the visa process and had a temporary residence sponsored by trivago prepared for me until I settle into the new city.{% sidenote 'pay-for-flat' 'I think this changed a year after I joined and you had to pay a penny and could only stay there for up to 3 months.' %}

-If you are moving to a non-English-speaking country like Germany, then you had one more thing to worry about - **Language**.
+If you are moving to a non-English-speaking country like Germany, then you have one more thing to worry about - **Language**.
 A huge consolation for me was, Germany has lots of internationals that speak fluent English so, the language was not much of a problem.
 Although some public offices where one needs to do compulsory city registrations had only German-speaking employees, I didn't have to worry about this as some colleagues in HR and Office Management would offer to go with me for these registrations and support with translations when needed.

 In retrospect, my relocation was smooth and without stress, and I have the HR and Office Management folks to thank for that, with personal gratitude to Sören Ille and Cinthia Solorio; you guys ROCK!!!